cmudeeprl/Spring202010403website/_pages/logistics.md

 We strongly encourage all students to participate in discussion, ask, and answer questions in class as well as through Piazza!

+We strongly encourage all students to form reading groups for joint study of the papers and the materials, to make the semester more fun and more productive.

 ***

 ### Grading

-The class requirements include *5 homework assignments* (50% of the grade) and *2 quizzes* (50% of the grade).
+The class requirements include *5 homework assignments* (60% of the grade) and *2 quizzes* (40% of the grade).
 By the end of this class you should have a good understanding of the basic methodologies in deep reinforcement learning, and be able to use them to solve real problems of modest complexity.

 The entirety of your course grade will be based on the performance in the homework assignments and the quizzes.